akargl/TweeterApp/README.md

 Google Recaptcha is used on registration and login pages.

-> ~~[2 FuzzyCoins] Use 2nd factor authentication; e.g. OTP or hardware token.
-Think about backup codes in case of loss of 2nd factor.~~
+> [2 FuzzyCoins] Use 2nd factor authentication; e.g. OTP or hardware token.
+Think about backup codes in case of loss of 2nd factor.

+* We implement 2FA authentication based on TOTP.
+* When registrating, the user can copy 5 recovery codes to get access in case of loss of the 2nd factor.

 > ~~[2 FuzzyCoins] Use TLS in your web server, not the web app; e.g. via Let's Encrypt.
 For testing purposes, you can also use a self-signed certificate.~~